Doppler boosting the stochastic gravitational wave background: Kinematic anisotropies and SGWB scenarios

 Until now, we assumed that the SGWB spectrum is perfectly isotropic in the rest frame.
 On the other hand, anisotropies are expected, both of primordial origin, or induced by propagation effects from the early universe to today: see e.g. \cite{Alba:2015cms,Contaldi:2016koz,Bertacca:2017vod,Bartolo:2019oiq,Bartolo:2019zvb,Bartolo:2019yeu,Domcke:2020xmn,DallArmi:2020dar,Dimastrogiovanni:2021mfs}.
 For example, sizeable intrinsic quadrupolar anisotropies can be produced in scenarios with large tensor non-Gaussianity, see e.g. \cite{Bartolo:2015qvr,Ricciardone:2016lym,Ricciardone:2017kre,Dimastrogiovanni:2018gkl,Dimastrogiovanni:2019bfl,Adshead:2020bji}.
 It would be interesting to study effects of kinematic aberration on these intrinsic anisotropies, given that they can be induced already at order $\beta^1$ (see section \ref{sec-example2}) and might then be enhanced in frequency ranges where the spectrum has enhanced tilts.

 Measurements of kinematic dipolar anisotropies have also been proposed as a method to detect the chirality of a cosmological SGWB with planar interferometers, see \cite{Seto:2006hf,Domcke:2019zls}.
 Our analysis can be extended to study how parity violating effects can influence Doppler-induced modulations and aberrations at higher order in a multipole expansion.
-We leave the exploration of these topics to future studies.
+We leave the exploration of these topics to future studies, as well as an analysis of the impact of black hole binaries on the detection of the primordial background \cite{Lewicki:2021kmu}.